cylc/cylc-doc/src/user-guide/running-suites.rst

 The Suite Contact File
 ----------------------

-At start-up, suite server programs write a *suite contact file* ``$HOME/cylc-run/SUITE/.service/contact`` that records suite host, user, port number, process ID, Cylc version, and other information.
+At start-up, suite server programs write a :term:`contact file` ``$HOME/cylc-run/SUITE/.service/contact`` that records suite host, user, port number, process ID, Cylc version, and other information.
 Client commands can read this file, if they have access to it, to find the target